teb346-hash/socrates2/systemDesign.md

 -When it receives gpt-assisted answer from the backend, displays the answer on GUI.
 -If user clicks button or presses specified key to control the backend, it will send corresponding instruction message to the backend via the socket.
 #### backend
+-Most importantly, it is back-service which means that it never appears on taskbar, never appears on destop, only logging in terminal when development.
 -As soon as it starts to run, it listens for tcpsocket connection request from the frontend.
 -If the socket connection gets lost by accident, it listens again for the another connection request.
 -(this is one of the most important function of the backend)It always observes the sound stream from speaker output of backqwerPC and as soon as it gets instruction message from the frontend, it will do the corresponding action such as starting recording, ending recording, sending recorded sound stream  to gpt to have an answer, sending gpt's answer to the frontend.